Root Treatments for GERD : Identifying Underlying Cause Vs. Symptom Checking

 In addition, the hand acupressure or massage method is also very effective, which is to press and push the three lines of cervical spine - thoracic spine - lumbar spine on the hand.
 We can also use a muscle-pulling stick to push and push, and also push the seam of the thoracic spine.

-Still need some help from our Licensed acupuncturists or massage therapists,please feel free to book online at call us at 416-800-3978
+Want to see our Licensed acupuncturists or massage therapists,please feel free to book online or call us at 416-800-3978

 IVF Acupuncture FAQs